xaur/decred-news/guidelines.md

 ### Integrations

-Besides just listing new exchanges, wallets and payment processors, try digging key/interesting features/events about them.
+Besides just listing new exchanges, wallets and payment processors, dig key/interesting features/events about them.

+For example,

+> Decred [is live](https://twitter.com/roomofsatoshi/status/1052879109099991041) on [Living Room of Satoshi](https://www.livingroomofsatoshi.com/).
+It allows one to pay any bill or to pay money into any Australian bank account with Decred.
+Established in 2014, the service helped to pay over 140,000 bills.

+Or

+> [BitPro](https://bitpro.cc/) payment gateway added Decred and [posted](https://www.reddit.com/r/decred/comments/8og4he/bitpro_payment_gateway_adds_decred/) on Reddit.
+Notably, it is fully functional without javascript or cookies and does not ask for name or email, among other [features](https://bitpro.cc/start).

 ### Adoption